I2PM/asm-pass-interpreter/README.md

 ## About

+This repository is used mainly for publication.
+The development still happens in a private repository.
-This is the seventh public milestone release of version 2.0.
-For publication, some contents have been removed, for example support of OWL which is still under heavy development.
+For publication, some contents have been removed, for example support of OWL, which is still under heavy development.

 This repository contains the reference implementation for the subject-oriented modeling language ["Parallel Activity Specification Scheme" (PASS)](https://github.com/I2PM/PASS-Standard-Book-Tex-Project).